riscvarchive/risc-v-getting-started-guide/source/linux-qemu.rst

 ===========================================

 This is a "hello world" example of booting Linux on RISC-V QEMU.
-This guide covers some basic steps to get Linux running on RISC-V. It is recomended that if you are interested in a specific distrubution you follow their steps.
-For example if you are interested in running Debian, they have instructions on their wiki https://wiki.debian.org/RISC-V. Most distrobutions (Debian, Fedora, OpenEmbedded, buildroot, OpenSUSE, FreeBSD and others) support RISC-V.
+This guide covers some basic steps to get Linux running on RISC-V. It is recommended that if you are interested in a specific distribution you follow their steps.
+For example if you are interested in running Debian, they have instructions on their wiki https://wiki.debian.org/RISC-V. Most distributions (Debian, Fedora, OpenEmbedded, buildroot, OpenSUSE, FreeBSD and others) support RISC-V.

 Prerequisites